robertbullen/dakboard/docs/slides/design/design.md

 - Column

-    - Kept white as the default foreground text, like all DAKboard templates
+    - Kept white as the default foreground text
     - Adopted family conventions for calendar colors&mdash;no legend or names required!
         - Pink for Emily <!-- .element style="color: #f755b7;" -->
         - Orange for Robert <!-- .element style="color: #ffb157;" -->